tbosse20/gest_VLM_eval/README.md

-# RMPS
+# VLM traffic gesture evaluation

-# Caption
+## VLM generate captions and compare with ground truth.

-1. Convert each video to a folder contaning all frames
+1. Run `dev/split_video.py` to convert videos to frames.
-2. Run `scripts/caption_w_model` with fixed variables:
+2. Run `scripts/caption_w_models.py` to generate captions across:
-- `video_frames` - Path to frames folders
+    - Models in the folder `models/`.
-- `window` - Batch of frames
+    - Prompt types in `config/prompts`.
-- `models_folder` - Path to model modules
+3. Run `results/scripts/compare_captions.py` to compare with the ground truth.
-    Captions all videos' frames across the variables:
+    - Annotate the ground truth captions in `data/labels/` as:
-    - Differnt prompt types in `config.prompts`
+        - `video_name, frame_idx, label`
-    - Fixed `window`
+4. Run `results/scripts/plot_metrics.py` to boxplot and print result.
-3. Run `results
+    - Use `--prompt_type` or `--gestures` to compare across.